chmllr/wikizen/README.md

   - for `body` it is a diff (produced by Diff-Match-Path library), containing the deltas only;
   - for `page` it can be an arbitrary JSON object (interpreted as a child) or `null` (if the page was deleted).

-### Serialization

-A Wiki is stored in one single JSON object, whose structure can be described in the same type abstraction used above as follows:

-    {
-      root: Wiki,
-      deltas: [Delta]
-    }